 This was the first of a great deal of e-mail communications that kept me in close contact with our Australian mates down under.
-They certainly tested my ability to effectively utilize
+They certainly tested my ability to effectively utilize much like our keynote addresses.

-Maggie Kinnaman is director of business administration at the University of Maryland/Baltimore.
-She is APPA's President-Elect and can be reached at mkinnama@facmgmt.ab.umd.edu. much like our keynote addresses.
 There are no other tracks or strands to chose from.
 In other words, your presentation is the only game in town.